 Sociology (Semester) - This course is intended to provide an introduction to Sociology.
-Academic concepts, definitions of terms, and the principles of social science inquiry will be given consideration along with an analysis of basic sociological themes such as social order and conflict, the socialization process, culture, class and power, social pathology, roles and status, the family, and minority groups.
-Enrollment is open to 10th, 11th, and 12th grade students.
+Academic concepts, definitions of terms, and the principles of social science inquiry will be given consideration along with an analysis of basic sociological themes such as social order and conflict, the socialization process, culture, racial and ethnic discrimination, class and power, social pathology, roles and status, and the family.
+Grade level(s): 10-12.